erikhyrkas/snakes/training_data/llama-wiki-8.md

 * Lionesses can give birth to up to 6 cubs at one time.
 * A new pride may be formed when a male lion takes over an existing pride or after a group of female lions form their own pride.

-**References**

-This article has been written based on reliable sources.
 <end>

 Write a wiki article about Coronavirus.<start>**Coronavirus**